Are These Retail-Wholesale Stocks Undervalued Right Now?

 While the proven Zacks Rank places an emphasis on earnings estimates and estimate revisions to find strong stocks, we also know that investors tend to develop their own individual strategies.
 With this in mind, we are always looking at value, growth, and momentum trends to discover great companies.

-One company to watch right now is Group 1 Automotive (GPI).
-GPI is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock is trading with a P/E ratio of 4.90, which compares to its industry's average of 6.05.
-Over the past year, GPI's Forward P/E has been as high as 9.62 and as low as 4.73, with a median of 6.64.
+One company value investors might notice is MarineMax (HZO).
+HZO is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
+The stock is trading with P/E ratio of 6.23 right now.
+For comparison, its industry sports an average P/E of 17.10.
+Over the past year, HZO's Forward P/E has been as high as 14 and as low as 5.69, with a median of 7.93.

-Another valuation metric that we should highlight is GPI's P/B ratio of 1.59.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 2.27.
-GPI's P/B has been as high as 2.19 and as low as 1.52, with a median of 1.81, over the past year.

 Value investors also frequently use the P/S ratio.
 This metric is found by dividing a stock's price with the company's revenue.
 Some people prefer this metric because sales are harder to manipulate on an income statement.
 This means it could be a truer performance indicator.
-GPI has a P/S ratio of 0.23.
-This compares to its industry's average P/S of 0.42.
+HZO has a P/S ratio of 0.49.
+This compares to its industry's average P/S of 0.76.

-Finally, our model also underscores that GPI has a P/CF ratio of 4.84.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-GPI's current P/CF looks attractive when compared to its industry's average P/CF of 9.48.
-Over the past year, GPI's P/CF has been as high as 8.49 and as low as 4.64, with a median of 5.57.
+Finally, investors should note that HZO has a P/CF ratio of 5.83.
+This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
+This company's current P/CF looks solid when compared to its industry's average P/CF of 17.78.
+HZO's P/CF has been as high as 13.67 and as low as 5.18, with a median of 7.48, all within the past year.

-Sonic Automotive (SAH) may be another strong Automotive - Retail and Whole Sales stock to add to your shortlist.
-SAH is a # 2 (Buy) stock with a Value grade of A.
+Another great Retail - Miscellaneous stock you could consider is Petco Health and Wellness Co.
+(WOOF), which is a # 2 (Buy) stock with a Value Score of A.

+Petco Health and Wellness Co. is currently trading with a Forward P/E ratio of 20.16 while its PEG ratio sits at 0.43.
+Both of the company's metrics compare favorably to its industry's average P/E of 17.10 and average PEG ratio of 0.62.

-These are only a few of the key metrics included in Group 1 Automotive and Sonic Automotive strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, GPI and SAH look like an impressive value stock at the moment.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that MarineMax and Petco Health and Wellness Co. are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, HZO and WOOF feels like a great value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report